Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 #### `gnssbridge`

-Activates the direct bridge connection between the CLI port and the GNSS receiver.
+Activates the direct bridge connection between USB CLI and the GNSS receiver.
-Both serial ports settings will remain unchanged (115200-8-N-1).

 Once the bridge is activated, the state of the device changes as follows until reboot:

-* CLI becomes unavailable because its serial port is being used to communicate with the GNSS receiver.
+* CLI becomes unavailable because it is being used to communicate with the GNSS receiver.
-* The device stops publishing GNSS messages to UAVCAN.
+* The device stops publishing GNSS messages via UAVCAN.
 * Status code changes to CRITICAL because GNSS sensor data are not available anymore.

 Aside from the above, the device continues to work virtually as usual, e.g., its UAVCAN stack operates normally, other sensors are working (if enabled), etc.

 #### `help`

 Print the list of available commands

+## Debug port

+DroneCode debug port provides access to debug interfaces: SWD and UART.
+It allows to update firmware and provides access to the debug UART that is used to log events and report problems.
+Debug port can be accessed using [Zubax DroneCode Probe](/dronecode_probe).

+This port is not needed for normal usage of the device.

 ## Configuration parameters